Working in retirement

 If you lose your job and your employer owes you money for arrears of pay, holidays and a number of other items, you may claim this from the Social Insurance Fund.

-Under the Unfair Dismissals Acts, dismissal on the grounds of age is unfair with certain exceptions.
-People who must leave employment when they reach the retirement age stated in their contract may not claim unfair dismissal.
+Under the Unfair Dismissals Acts, dismissal on the grounds of age is unfair (with certain exceptions).
+However, you cannot claim unfair dismissal if you leave employment after reaching the retirement age stated in your contract.

 If you are made redundant you may be entitled to a redundancy payment.